Luca-spopo/StackDemoLang/README.md

 ```
 (This will generate a lexer and parser in javascript)

-# Runtime
+These generated files have dependencies on the common lexing and parsing runtime provided by ANTLR

-A runtime to leverage the generated lexer and parser code can be downloaded from the ANTLR website, or from NPM
+This runtime for the parser can be downloaded from the ANTLR website, or from NPM

 e.g. `wget http://www.antlr.org/download/antlr-javascript-runtime-4.10.1.zip`
 or `npm i antlr4`

 The package StackDemoLangRuntime already has antlr4 as a dependency

+# Language runtime

-The runtime is meant to be run with nodeJS locally
+The language runtime is written in javascript as well (in interpreter.js) to be run with nodeJS locally

 It can also be run on a browser using webpack.

 # Building